 Over the course of thirty minutes, you should expect to see three different versions in the page history.

 Updatesat the top right of any Notion page.
 You'll see a dropdown menu of all revisions made to the current page by yourself and others (as well as comments made and resolved).
 Click the clock icon next to any revision to jump to that version in the

-Restore past versions
+Restore past page history snapshots